-Each of the new runway lights required a concrete foundation that needed to extend 40 inches below grade to be below the frost line in the cold winter months.
+Each runway light required a concrete foundation that needed to extend 40 inches below grade to be below the frost line in the cold winter months.

-Dan’s Excavating was awarded the project in late 2015 and decided to look for alternative solutions that would expedite the foundations for the new runway lights.
+Dan's Excavating was awarded the project in late 2015 and decided to look for alternative solutions that would expedite the foundation installation.

-For each new light fixture, the foundation housing the L-867 lighting can had to be 42 inches tall with a 24-inch diameter, and needed two segments of 2-inch conduit.
-After careful consideration, Pole Base—a precast concrete foundation system specializing in lighting foundations—was ultimately selected to provide these foundations.
+For each new light fixture, the foundation housing the L-867 lighting had to be 42 inches tall with a 24-inch diameter and two segments of 2-inch conduit.
+After careful consideration, Dan's Excavating chose Pole Base--a precast concrete foundation system specializing in lighting foundations--to provide the foundations.

-Manufactured and cured in a controlled setting before being shipped directly to the site, the precast foundations would allow Dan’s excavating to save time on labor by eliminating the need to build the cardboard form themselves and wait for the concrete to cure.
+Manufactured and cured in a controlled setting before being shipped directly to the site, the Pole Base foundations allowed Dan's Excavating to save time and labor by eliminating the need to build the cardboard form themselves and wait for the concrete to cure.

-As the bases were completed and began arriving on site, the team from Dan’s Excavating was able to store them in a staging area until they were needed to begin installation.
-The installation process was straightforward.
-All the installers had to do was dig the hole, lay some crushed stone at the base of that hole, and set the unit in place utilizing Pole Base’s unique lifting device that hooked to the inside of the light can.
+As the bases began arriving on site, the team from Dan's Excavating stored them in a staging area until installation began.
+All the installers had to do was dig the hole, lay some crushed stone at the base of that hole, and set the unit in place utilizing Pole Base's unique lifting device that hooked to the inside of the light can.
 Once the base was set, and after running the necessary wire and backfilling, the team was ready to move onto the next base.